Earning an art or art history bachelor’s degree will take your passion for art and transform it into a marketable, fulfilling career.

 During your upper-level courses, you will dive deeper into one of these areas through seminars and intensive research.

 UF’s art history department offers quite a few opportunities to get involved through professional development events, museum visits, lectures, and fun events like the Art Bash, pot luck dinners, and the annual trip to New York.
 UF’s BA in art history is competitive but worth checking out.
-If you’re interested in UF, read up on admission details here.

 Arizona State University